-This web page provides important information for foreign nationals who are planning to conduct experiments at the ALS.
+This web page provides important information for International Nonimmigrant Users (coming from abroad) who are planning to conduct experiments at the ALS.
+All users, including U.S. citizens, who plan to come on-site should refer to the On-Site Access page.

 Planning your visit to the ALS